Parliamentary.ai

 Overview

-The Clean Air Bill aims to establish a legal right to clean air, set targets for reducing air pollution (indoor and outdoor), and implement various measures to improve air quality across the UK, particularly focusing on transport and domestic heating.
-The bill also strengthens the Office for Environmental Protection's enforcement powers.
+The Clean Air Bill aims to improve air quality across the UK by establishing a legal right to clean air, setting targets for pollution reduction, and implementing various measures to reduce pollution from different sources, including vehicles, ships, aircraft, and wood-burning stoves.
+The bill also strengthens the powers of the Office for Environmental Protection to enforce air quality regulations.

 Description